vertexproject/synapse/docs/synapse/httpapi.rst

 ----------

 This API endpoint is used as the Base URL for Extended HTTP API endpoints which are user defined.
-See :ref:`devops-svc-cortex-ext-http:` for additional information about this endpoint.
+See :ref:`devops-svc-cortex-ext-http` for additional information about this endpoint.

 Aha